Transaction Isolation

 Setting Isolation Levels

-Set the default isolation level for all transactions in the current session:
+Set the default isolation level for the current connection using SET ISOLATIONLEVEL:

--- Set session isolation level to READ COMMITTED (default)
+-- Set connection default to READ COMMITTED (default)

 SET ISOLATIONLEVEL = 'READ COMMITTED';